Dieffenbachia Cane Rot — Soft Spots in the Stem That Spread Upward

 Prevention

-- Check the soil with a finger before every watering rather than a fixed day of the week — a wet base is what feeds Erwinia, so the cane at soil level should never sit in damp mix longer than the plant needs
+- Check the soil with a finger before every watering rather than watering on a fixed day, since a wet base is exactly what feeds Erwinia, and the cane at soil level should never sit in damp mix longer than the plant genuinely needs

-- Ensure water drains freely after each irrigation; never allow the base to sit in standing water
+- Ensure water drains freely after each watering, and never let the base of the pot sit in standing water in a saucer or cachepot

-- Avoid physical damage to the cane at soil level when repotting or moving
+- Avoid physical damage to the cane at soil level when repotting, staking, or moving the plant, since even a minor scrape there can become an infection entry point

 Quick Summary